-Forbes Magazine projected global spending on information security to reach $124 billion in 2019.
-This shouldn’t be wholly unexpected: digital security is a priority for companies and every high-profile breach is more reason for organizations to invest in defenses.
-As threats from outside attackers become even more severe, this strong financial focus is fitting.
+Digital security is a well-known priority for companies, and every high-profile breach is more reason for organizations to invest in defenses.
+As threats from outside attackers become even more severe, a strong financial focus is fitting.

 One of the best security investments that companies can make is to ensure that their CISO (Chief Information Security Officer) has the responsibility and oversight to direct a robust response.
 The CISO position has grown in visibility and prominence recently, and it's incumbent upon today's leaders to make sure that these officers don't get buried in organizational charts.
 Information security as a priority affects all levels of businesses operations, and a clear response from the top levels of leadership is essential for long-term operational success.
 To invest in future stability – a goal that should be at the top of every business leader’s list – companies need to ensure that their CISO is empowered and prepared going forward.

 The decision-making power of a CISO depends on reporting structures and collaboration.
 Organizational charts have much to say about the prominence of the CISO role, and companies who give these leaders clear reporting channels position themselves for success.
 In an article for Security Intelligence, writer Christophe Veltsos reflected upon the hierarchies most CISOs operate in.
 Sometimes, he claimed, a lack of influence with other senior leaders can inhibit the power of technology leaders, even if they communicate regularly.
 Veltsos wrote, “it isn’t always clear whether those interactions constitute true risk management or merely lip service.”
 Without the right influence, CISOs are unable to ensure the best results.